 NSD receives no government funding and relies entirely on donations from the general public, corporate sponsors, fundraising events, and community supporters.

-Clients are not obligated to fundraise, and fundraising efforts are in no way tied to when and if they receive their CAI Dog.
+Clients are encouraged to fundraise, but not obligated.Fundraising efforts are in no way tied to when and if they receive a CAI Dog.
 NSD also has many third party fund raisers that host events in support of our working dogs.

-The timing of a CAI Dog placement is determined by chronological position on the waiting list and the availability of the right dog for the applicant’s needs and situation, and is in no way tied to fundraising efforts.
+The timing of a CAI Dog placement is determined by chronological position on the waiting list and the availability of the right dog for the applicant’s needs, and is in no way tied to fundraising efforts.

 Sponsor a CAI Dog